Naevey/grup-grass/webProject.md

 We are also looking to implement an Admin login system so the leaders of the club can enter the site and make changes accordingly

 ## Licensing
-GNU General Public License 3.0
+GNU General Public License 3.0 - We want the website to be public and avalible to use, if others want to use our website they can easily do it
 In LICENSE.MD

 ## Flow